Hybrid restricted master problem for Boolean matrix factorisation: Experiments

 \subsection{Results}

-\paragraph{Simulations.} Figure \ref{fig:sim_results} and Figures \ref{fig:app_sim_results_A}, \ref{fig:app_sim_results_B} show that the three variations of \bfact perform similarly in both F1 score and rank estimation across different simulated regimes.
-Panda consistently overestimates rank and achieves lower F1 scores but it should be noted that it requires less computational time than other methods (Figure \ref{fig:sim_time}).
+\paragraph{Simulations.} Figure \ref{fig:sim_results} and Figures \ref{fig:app_sim_results_A}, \ref{fig:app_sim_results_B} (Appendix \ref{sec:ext_res}) show that the three variations of \bfact perform similarly in both F1 score and rank estimation across different simulated regimes.
+PANDA+ consistently overestimates rank and achieves lower F1 scores but it should be noted that it requires less computational time than other methods (Figure \ref{fig:sim_time}).
 PRIMP does particularly poorly when the sparsity of $\mathbf{R}$ is low.
-MDL4BMF does well at estimating rank but does worse in F1 scores.
+MDL4BMF does well at estimating rank but has lower F1 scores.
 It is much slower than other methods to run despite being provided double the number of CPUs (Figure \ref{fig:sim_time}).
 All methods perform worse at higher density.
-On simulated data, \bfact has a comparable run-time to PRIMP, (Figure \ref{fig:sim_time}).
+On simulated data, \bfact has a comparable run-time to PRIMP (Figure \ref{fig:sim_time}).
 Interestingly, \bfact-MIP does slightly worse at recovering the true rank (Figures \ref{fig:app_sim_results_A}, \ref{fig:app_sim_results_B}).
 Likely, this is due to the regularisation approach taken, $|\mathbf{\hat{L}}| + |\mathbf{\hat{R}}|$, which encourages sparse, not necessarily low-rank reconstruction.
-This is supported by the fact that it has as high F-scores as the other bfact approaches.
-It could also be due to the BMF approximation of its formulation (where overlapping false positives are penalised higher).
-Given \bfact-MIP is also slower and more memory intensive, we do not explore \bfact-MIP further.
-We note that for \bfact-recon and \bfact-MDL, the time limiting factor is the heuristic post-processing, rather than the combinatorial RMP problem.
+This is supported by the fact that it has as high F-scores as the other \bfact approaches.
+Given \bfact-MIP is also slower and more memory-intensive, we do not explore \bfact-MIP further.
+For \bfact-recon and \bfact-MDL, the time-limiting factor is the heuristic post-processing, rather than the combinatorial RMP-w problem.